Products in double categories, revisited: Iso-strong products in double categories

 It is easy to find examples showing that products in a double category $\dbl{S}$ of spans or matrices constitute a genuinely lax functor $\Pi: \DblFamOp(\dbl{S}) \to \dbl{S}$.
 Indeed, a ``generic'' choice of proarrow families has this property.
 Here is a simple example involving local products.
 Let $\catV$ be a distributive category and let

 be $\catV$-matrices.
 Then, on the one hand, we have

 for each $x \in X$ and $z \in Z$.
 On the other hand, by distributivity, we have

-Each canonical comparison map in $\catV$ sends the summand indexed by $y$ in the first sum to the summand indexed by the diagonal pair $(y,y)$ in the second sum.
+In the canonical comparison, each constituent map in $\catV$ sends the summand indexed by $y$ in Equation \eqref{eq:lax-local-product-1} to the summand indexed by the diagonal pair $(y,y)$ in \eqref{eq:lax-local-product-2}.
 These maps are hardly ever isomorphisms.

 The class of proarrow products expected to commute, up to isomorphism, with external composition and identities are singled out in the following definition.

 \begin{definition}[Iso-strong products] A double category $\dbl{D}$ has \define{iso-strong products} when \begin{enumerate}[(i),noitemsep] \item $\dbl{D}$ has lax products; \item for every pair of proarrow families $(I,\vec{x}) \xproto{(A,\vec{m})} (J,\vec{y}) \xproto{(B,\vec{n})} (K,\vec{z})$ in $\dbl{D}$ such that the legs $A \to J$ and $J \from B$ are isomorphisms (bijections), the composition comparison cell